 NFER Reading Test This task is used termly to track progress in reading skills such as retrieval and inference.

-Writing Assessment Writing is assessed at the end of each term using a criteria list for each year group and the Interim Framework for pupils in Year 6.
-At the assessment point teachers consider every piece of independent writing when deciding if a criteria has been met or not
+Writing Assessment Writing is assessed at the end of each term using a criteria list for each year group and the National Framework for pupils in Year 6.
+At the assessment point, teachers consider a range of independent writing when deciding if a criteria has been met or not.

 Mathematics Assessment Tracking attainment and progress, pupils are assessed using NFER test materials on a termly basis.
 Teachers use formative assessment strategies daily such as marking, questioning and verbal feedback to support every child in their mathematics development.